2Simple4u/freshersbatch-oct16/README.txt

-hii this is the text file.
+hii this is the text file for readme.